PREreview/documentation/code_of_conduct.md

 * Be aware when you or others are dominating the discussing and allow space for other participants to contribute

-This Code of Conduct was adapted from the [Contributor Covenant, version 1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).
+The content of this page was adapted from the [Contributor Covenant, version 1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html) and from [PLoS Peer Reviewe Center](http://reviewers.plos.org/).
+If you have questions, feedback (please constructive only!), or suggestions on how to improve it, please contact us at contact@prereview.org.

+Thank you for being a good community member!